contact us

 Proper ventilation will go a long way in your refurbished container.
 A lack of container ventilation can create a stuffy and uncomfortable space.
 To effectively reduce or eliminate the risk of condensation, we recommend installing additional ventilation on opposite sides of the shipping container to allow cross-ventilation.
 Our modification experts work with you to find the perfect ventilation solution for your shipping container project.

-Overview of Commonly Installed Vents
+Commonly Installed Container Vents

 Stationary louvers are very common to maintain interior freshness.
 Typically, they are installed on two sides of shipping containers for the best airflow.